draconiandeveloper/sqlite-maxminddb/README.md

 - It is useful to write '.load /pathto/maxminddb' into $HOME/.sqliterc.
 - Although maxmind/libmaxminddb is available on Windows/OS X, I don't cater for them.
 Now I only check on x86_64 on ubuntu 16.

+- Update for Windows tentatively.
+Error message doesn't print correctly.

+ copy sqlite3.h, sqlite3ext.h from SQLITE3 site on same directory.

+ clone libmaxminddb on same directory.

+ run build.bat, then maxminddb.dll will be generated.